|Transferring Files with the Application|

 |Type||Choose between RSA (default) and DSA keys.|

-Locate the public key in this following directory:
+You can find the public key in this path:

 When your public key has been installed on the remote host by its server administrator, click Connections to bring up the Connection Manager.